 Construction Industry Steering Team Summary of Minutes

-8 a.m., Thursday, March 13, 2025, Mark One Electric Co., Inc.
+8 a.m., Thursday, May 8, 2025, Mark One Electric Co., Inc.

 •Thanks to Rosana Privitera-Biondo and Mark One Electric Co., Inc. for hosting.

-•Session #39 of the Construction Summit: Efforts continue working with the Fair Contracting Alliance.
+•Session #41 of the Construction Summit: Efforts continue working with the Fair Contracting Alliance.
 Efforts are also underway to promote Responsible Bidder Ordinances for local governments and school districts.

-•Upcoming events:
+•Upcoming Events:

 *USDOL Davis-Bacon Seminar, June 25-26, online